KirkAVoss/kv-capstone/README.md

-# NBA Win-Share Estimator with Emphasis on Predicting Career Shape Following Rookie Deal Termination:
+# NBA Win-Share Estimator with Emphasis on Predicting Career Shape Following Rookie Deal Termination

 My goal is to predict NBA player performance during years 5-9 of his career, based on the player's statistics from years 1-4.
 Currently, I use "Win Shares" as the measure of performance.